 There are extra directives reminding referees about this rule infringement.
-It does not normally require a caution card or dismissal for a player deliberately handling the ball.
-The tricky part of determining the intention rests solely with the referee.
+It does not always mean a caution card or dismissal for a player deliberately handling the ball.
+The tricky part of determining the intention rests 'squarely' on the referee's shoulders.

 Match referees often consult their assistants on FIFA handball rule decisions.
 A top class soccer referee described his interpretation of the rules.
 He said the decision results from whether the player's hand or arm contacts the ball in an 'unnatural' position.

-In fact, he said he would try to ascertain whether the hand moved unnaturally towards the ball.
-Or, did it unintentionally block its path because the hand or arm was where it would naturally be for that interception.
+They said they would try to ascertain if the hand moved 'unnaturally' towards the ball.
+Or, was it an unintentional block.
+So, was the path blocked because the upper limb was where it would 'naturally' be for that interception.

-No matter how many years of experience you have in FIFA football rules as a Premier league or International referee.
-There is likely to be one team and thousands of devoted fans who disagree with your decision.
+It does not matter how many years of experience you have in FIFA football rules as a Premiership or International referee.
+There is likely to be one team - and thousands of devoted supporters - who disagree with the decision.